xlwings/xlwings/docs/officejs_addins.rst

 This feature requires at least v0.29.0.

 Office.js add-ins (officially called *Office add-ins*) are web apps that traditionally require you to use the `Excel JavaScript API <https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview>`_ by writing JavaScript or TypeScript code.
 Note that the Excel JavaScript API ("Office.js") is not to be confused with `Office Scripts <https://learn.microsoft.com/en-us/office/dev/scripts/overview/excel>`_, which is a layer on top of Office.js.
-While Office Scripts is much easier to use than Office.js, it only works for writing scripts that run via the Automate tab and can't be used to create add-ins.
+While Office Scripts is much easier to use than Office.js, it only works for writing scripts that run via Excel's Automate tab and can't be used to create add-ins.
 This documentation will teach you how to build Office.js add-ins with xlwings Server, saving you from having to write Office.js code.

 .. note::